 The Butterfly Effect: raising happy, confident teen girls by Dannielle Miller

 Big Magic by Elizabeth Gilbert

 VIDEO FOR PARENTS: Rosalind Wiseman (author of Queen Bees and Wannabes).
-This is talk she gives on parenting teenagers.
+This is a talk she gives on parenting teenagers.

 Big Bad Love: With young women 18-24 being most at risk of abuse, Australian comedian Becky Lucas sets out to understand what an abusive relationship looks like, how it begins and why it’s so hard to intervene.